Okhla railway station

-Okhla railway station is a railway station in Okhla which is a residential and commercial neighborhood of East Delhi area of Delhi.
+Okhla railway station is a railway station in Okhla which is a residential and commercial neighborhood of South East Delhi area of Delhi.
 Its code is OKA.
 The station is part of the Delhi Suburban Railway.
-The station consists of seven platforms.
+The station consists of four platforms.
 The platforms are not well sheltered.
 It lacks many facilities including water and sanitation.
 Station is located just behind the Okhla subzi mandi and play a vital role of transportation for vendors who trade vegetable and fruits.

 Trains

 Some of the trains that runs from Okhla are: